Top

 Rideshare Accident Lawyer in Salem

-If you were hurt in a collision involving an Uber, Lyft, or another rideshare service in the Salem area, you are likely facing more than just the pain from your injuries.
-You may already be hearing from different insurance companies, each pointing the finger at someone else, and you may not know who is supposed to pay your medical bills.
-This is where working with a rideshare accident lawyer Salem can make a real difference.
+If you were hurt in a collision involving an Uber, Lyft, or another rideshare service in the Salem area, you’re likely already hearing from multiple insurance companies, each pointing the finger at someone else.
+You may not know which policy covers your medical bills, and the offers arriving in your inbox probably don’t reflect what your injuries are actually worth.
+This is where Smith Morgan LLP comes in.

-Many people are surprised at how complicated a rideshare crash becomes once insurance companies get involved.
-Instead of dealing with just two drivers and two policies, you may have coverage from the rideshare company, the rideshare driver’s own policy, another driver’s policy, and possibly your own uninsured or underinsured motorist coverage.
-Sorting out which policy applies at which time is not simple.
+Most people are surprised at how fast a rideshare crash turns into a multi-insurer standoff.
+Instead of dealing with two drivers and two policies, you can find yourself tangled in coverage from the rideshare company, the driver’s personal auto policy, another driver’s policy, and your own uninsured or underinsured motorist (UM/UIM) coverage.
+Sorting out which policy applies requires knowing exactly what the driver was doing at the moment of impact.

 How Our Salem Rideshare Accident Attorneys Help You Move Forward

-When you contact Smith Morgan LLP after a rideshare crash in or around Salem, your first step is a conversation with an attorney.
-During that call or meeting, we listen to what happened, review key information you already have, and start identifying which insurance policies may be involved.
-Our aim is to give you practical guidance right away, even if you are still in the early stages of medical treatment.
+When you contact us after a rideshare crash in or around Salem, your first step is a real conversation with an attorney.
+We offer same-day or next-day case evaluations.
+During that call or meeting, we listen to what happened, review the information you already have, and start identifying which insurance policies may be involved.
+You get practical guidance right away, even if you’re still in the early stages of treatment.

-After you decide to work with us, we begin gathering the information needed to build your claim.
-This commonly includes the police report, photos or video of the scene if available, medical records, and information related to the Uber or Lyft trip, such as ride confirmations or screenshots from your app.
-We look at how the collision occurred and which parties may share responsibility, and we evaluate the coverage that may apply to your injuries and losses.
+After you decide to work with us, we begin building your claim.
+We gather police reports, scene photos or video, medical records, and rideshare trip data, including ride confirmations and app screenshots.
+We look at how the collision occurred, which parties may share responsibility, and which coverage layers apply to your situation.

-Throughout your case, we remain focused on communication.
-Our clients have direct access to their attorney and can reach out with questions as their treatment progresses or new issues arise.
-We strive to return calls and messages promptly, and we understand that injuries do not always follow business hours.
-As we move forward, we work to pursue fair compensation for medical care, lost income, and the impact the collision has had on your day-to-day life, while keeping you informed about important decisions along the way.
+Throughout your case, you have direct access to your attorney and can reach out with questions as your treatment progresses or new issues come up.
+We return calls and messages promptly, and we understand that injuries don’t follow business hours.
+We pursue compensation for medical care, lost income, and the impact the crash has had on your day-to-day life, and we keep you informed about important decisions along the way.

-First, focus on safety and medical care.
 Call 911 if anyone is hurt or if there is significant damage.
-Accept medical evaluation at the scene if it is offered, and if you do not go by ambulance, see a doctor soon after the collision, even if your pain feels minor at first.
-Many injuries, including concussions and soft tissue damage, are not obvious right away.
+Accept medical evaluation at the scene, and if you don’t leave by ambulance, see a doctor soon after, even if pain feels minor.
+Concussions and soft tissue injuries often don’t surface immediately.
+Make sure a police report is filed.

 Be Careful With Insurance Communications